csr/wookieepedia-full-stack/README.md

 docker stop <container_id_here>
 ```

-## Behind the scenes
+## Architecture Design

+The backend appliation connects to the Star Wars API [swapi](https://swapi.dev/) to fetch the data about the Star Wars characters ("people") and planets.
+This API isn't very flexible: it doesn't allow to configure the results page size (it is set to 10) and it does not provide any sorting functionality.
+It is also rate-limited to [10,000 request per day](https://swapi.dev/documentation#rate).

+Our Star Wars fans users want to be able to:
+* sort some columns (`name` and `created` fields)
+* see 15 items per page at once
+* search by name

+We designed the architecture to provide a pagination with a page size of 15 items and the ability to sort some columns on-demand.

+These are the advantages of our solution:
+* The backend application can serve the data and provide lots of flexibility.
+* The backend application can scale and is not limited to 10,000 requests a day imposed by the Star Wars API.

+These are the disadvantages:
+* The backend application will need to make several requests (around 20) when it starts up to collect the data.
+However, once the data is collected and saved to the disk space, the backend application will no longer make any request to the Star Wars API.
-We make the assumption that the [swapi](https://swapi.dev/) data will not change often.
+* The backend application will fetch the data solely at startup time.
+This means that if new data is available in the API the backend application will still serve old data.
+While this isn't ideal, we make the assumption that the [swapi](https://swapi.dev/) data will not change often.
 After all, it's not every day that a new Star Wars movie comes out.
-We can therefore save the entire dataset in the backend application and then serve from that dataset.
-This way our backend application can handle a lot of traffic and more tan the [10,000 request per day](https://swapi.dev/documentation#rate) supported by the [swapi](https://swapi.dev/).
+With modern technologies like Kubernetes it can be easy to create more instances of the application to refresh the data.

 ## License